Life Is Good (horse): 2021: Three-year-old season

-In his last start of the year, Life Is Good was shipped back to the West Coast for the Breeders' Cup which was held at Del Mar Racetrack.
-Originally, it was hoped that Life Is Good would run in the Breeders' Cup Classic but since he lost time during the season with injury and recovery from an operation his connections with Pletcher decided that the Breeders' Cup Dirt Mile would be an ideal race to have Life Is Good run in.
-Life Is Good, starting as the 7/10 odds-on favorite bounced out in front to leading his elder rivals by 1 length.
-He continued undeterred and turned back his main challenger Ginobili to win by 5 3/4 lengths in a time of 1:34.12.
-Accolades were given from owners, Elliott Walden, CEO, president, and racing manager of WinStar Farm and trainer Todd Pletcher describing the performance as "An exceptional talent!"
+In his last start of the year, Life Is Good was shipped back to the West Coast for the Breeders' Cup, which was held at Del Mar Racetrack.
+Originally, it was hoped that he would run in the Breeders' Cup Classic, but since he lost time during the season with injury and recovery from an operation his connections decided that the Breeders' Cup Dirt Mile was a better spot.
+Life Is Good, starting as the 7/10 favorite, bounced out in front, leading his elder rivals by 1 length.
+He turned back his main challenger, Ginobili, to win by 5 3/4 lengths in a time of 1:34.12.
+Accolades were given from owners; Elliott Walden, CEO, president, and racing manager of WinStar Farm; and trainer Todd Pletcher, describing the performance as "An exceptional talent!"

 2022: Four-year-old season

 Life Is Good started the year with a 3 1/4 lengths win over champion Knicks Go in the Pegasus World Cup on January 29 at Gulfstream Park.
 Todd Pletcher's reaction after the race was, "I can't think of a horse (I trained) better than him.
 He's extra special.
 He has that unique ability to go fast and just keep going."
 Elliott Walden, president, CEO, and racing manager of owner Kenny Troutt's WinStar Farm, noted, “We've seen him train in the morning and he never gets tired, so when he was as far in front as he was, we knew he was not going to stop."

-Connections indicated that Life Is Good's would be pointed to the Dubai World Cup at Meydan Racecourse in Dubai on March 26.
+Connections indicated that Life Is Good would be pointed to the Dubai World Cup at Meydan Racecourse in Dubai on March 26.
 Pletcher indicated that they were in no rush to make a decision and felt that the horse was talented enough to do just about anything, including getting a mile and a quarter.
 Life Is Good flew to Dubai on 14 March 2022.
-Life Is Good was made the 8/13 odds-on favourite by British bookmakers and with his quick speed went to the front and led.
+He was made the 8/13 favourite by British bookmakers and went to the front.
 But down the stretch, he was collared and weakened with 50 yards to go, finishing fourth to Country Grammer, beaten by 2 1/4 lengths.